ingresso-group/slate/source/includes/_bitmask_fields.md

 This section describes the bitmasks fields returned in response to some api calls and explains how to decode their data.

-The bitmask is an positive integer who's binary representation can be considered as a sequence of boolean values.
+The bitmask is an positive integer whose binary representation can be considered as a sequence of boolean values.
 Bitmasks are little-endian; As such the start of the sequence is the last (or right-most) bit of the byte.